ooyeku/engine12/docs/troubleshooting.md

 **"Query failed"**
 - Solution: Check SQL syntax and database state

+**"Template not loaded" or "Template 'index' not found"**
+- Solution:
+  1. Check template was discovered: Look for `[Engine12] Discovered template:` in logs
+  2. Verify template name matches (filename without `.zt.html` extension)
+  3. Ensure template registry is properly stored and accessible
+  4. Check template discovery was called in development mode

+**Segmentation fault when serving static files**
+- Solution: This was a memory management bug that has been fixed.
+Ensure you're using the latest version.
+The framework now properly duplicates and manages mount path strings.

+**"Failed to parse migration file"**
+- Solution:
+  1. Check migration file format: `{number}_{name}.zig`
+  2. Verify `Migration.init()` call syntax
+  3. Ensure SQL strings are properly formatted
+  4. Check file encoding and line endings

 **"QueryParameterMissing"**
 - Solution: Query parameter is required but not provided.
 Use `queryOptional()` if parameter is optional, or ensure client sends the parameter.